jgn/stoor/README.md

 The `stoor` command is a thin wrapper around the `thin` web server, and takes all `thin` options (`-p <port>`, etc.).

-If you get the error `Gollum::InvalidGitRepositoryError` it means that you didn't change your directory to a git repo.

 If you don't have a repo yet for your wiki . . .

     mkdir mywiki